 There was an 85.9% live response rate from all production and post-production services businesses that were surveyed and found to be operating during the reference period.
 Data were imputed for the remaining 14.1% of operating businesses.
 Imputed responses contributed 2.5% to the estimate of total income.

 The ABS has been conducting collections of film and video production and post-production businesses periodically since 1993–94, television broadcasters since 1996-97 and digital games developers since 2006-07.
 While the ABS seeks to maximise consistency and comparability over time by minimising changes to the collections, sound collection practice requires ongoing development to maintain the integrity of the data, a collection's relevance to the changing needs of users, and the efficiency of the collection.
 Additionally, given the irregular frequency of these collections, they are not primarily designed to monitor change over time.

 Caution should be used when referencing historical data.
 Changes made to these collections over time include changes in scope, concepts, data item definitions and classifications.
-For a full list of changes made between the 2006-07 and the 2011-12 collections, refer to the Explanatory Notes of Film, Television and Digital Games Survey (cat. no. 8679.0).
+For a full list of changes made between the 2011-12 and the 2015-16 collections, refer to the Explanatory Notes of Film, Television and Digital Games, Australia (cat. no. 8679.0).

-Further information on terminology and other technical aspects associated with statistics from the Film, Television and Digital Games Collection can be found in the publication Film, Television and Digital Games (cat. no. 8679.0), which contains detailed Explanatory Notes and Glossary.
+Further information on terminology and other technical aspects associated with statistics from the Film, Television and Digital Games Collection can be found in the publication Film, Television and Digital Games, Australia (cat. no. 8679.0), which contains detailed Explanatory Notes and Glossary.